 ADR Depositary A bank (custodian), approved by the Board , who holds Depositary Shares under arrangements where they issue ADRs to an ADR Holder .
-ADR Holder means someone who owns our ADRs.
+ADR Holder means a person or persons who are registered as holding our ADRs .
 ADRs American depositary receipts which are issued by the ADR Depositary and represent Depositary Shares .
 Appointed Number means the number of Depositary Shares which an Appointed Proxy holds.
 Appointed Proxy means an ADR Holder who is appointed as proxy by the ADR Depositary .
 Depositary Shares Our shares held by a custodian.
 Proxy Register The register of names and addresses of all the Appointed Proxies .